Product specifications use the decimal system

 1GB = 1 billion bytes, and 1TB = 1 trillion bytes; actual formatted capacity less.

-macOS uses the decimal system
+iOS and macOS use the decimal system

 The Disk Utility app might also show slight differences in storage capacity, particularly for solid-state drives (SSDs) and flash storage, because of the additional space used by the EFI partition, restore partition, wear-leveling blocks, write-buffer area, metadata, spare blocks, grown bad blocks, and factory bad blocks.